Villa Tizzoni Ottolini: Architecture

 Villa Tizzoni Ottolini is built in the architectural style of the eighteenth century.
 The building has a portico with five arches topped by a wrought iron balcony and two service wings that are slightly lower.
 The central hall on the ground floor is dominated by a coffered ceiling.
 The patio leads to a staircase with a balustrade.
-In 1992, fragments of two eighteenth century frescoes were found in the central room on the first floor of the villa.
+In 1992, fragments of two eighteenth-century frescoes were found in the central room on the first floor of the villa.
 They are white and blue: one representing an angel in the clouds with a burning torch in his hand, the other showing a mythological scene with a warrior, three women and a winged cherub with a crown in hand.
 There is also a visible sky fresco depicting Mercury.
-To the left of the Villa entrance one can find the Church of Santa Maria Immacolata which itself possesses two frescoes: the Nativity and the agony of St. Joseph.
+To the left of the Villa entrance one can find the Church of Santa Maria Immacolata which itself possesses two frescoes: the Nativity and the agony of Saint Joseph.